TomPace101/nanopore_diffusion/notes.md

 Also have a sequence id and a way to incorporate it into strings.
 Maybe there's even a way you can take advantage of the &id001 thing.

+Note that we need to be able to read in a ParameterSet from somewhere else, and include its documents in our itertools.product

 _FEATURE_ parameter generation scripts
 Really, there should be a doit task for this.
 But there can't be, because the tasks are generated based on reading its output.